n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/TheHiveTrigger/README.md

 ### 1. How to configure a Webhook in TheHive?

 To configure the webhook for your TheHive instance follow the steps mentioned below.
-1. Copy the webhook URL from TheHive Trigger node
+1. Copy the webhook URL from TheHive Trigger node.
 2. Add the following lines to the application.conf file.
 This is TheHive configuration file.
 ```
 notification.webhook.endpoints = [